boris-fouomene/reskit/packages/resk-core/src/validator/FEATURE_REFERENCE.md

 @IsEmail                 // Must be valid email
 @IsUrl                   // Must be valid URL
 @IsPhoneNumber          // Must be valid phone
-@IsEmailOrPhoneNumber   // Must be email or phone
+@IsEmailOrPhone   // Must be email or phone
 @IsNumber               // Must be a number
 @IsNonNullString        // Must be non-empty string
 @IsBoolean              // Must be boolean